jmcvetta/neoism/README.md

 # Documentation

 See [GoPkgDoc](http://go.pkgdoc.org/github.com/jmcvetta/neo4j) for automatic documentation.
-There is currently an [open bug](https://github.com/garyburd/gopkgdoc/issues/25) in GoPkgDoc causing it not to display certain exported methods.
+There is currently a [bug](https://github.com/garyburd/gopkgdoc/issues/25) in GoPkgDoc causing it not to display certain exported methods.
 Use `go doc` for the time being.

 # Note